2021 Frito-Lay strike: Strike

 The strike began on July 5, 2021, when approximately 600 members of the Local 218 chapter of the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union (BCTGM) went on strike.
 According to a report by Mic and Food & Wine, this represented approximately 80 percent of the workforce at the Topeka, Kansas plant for Frito-Lay.

 It was the first time the Local 218 chapter of the BCTGM union went on strike since 1973.
-The reasons for the strike, per the union, were that employees were working as many as 12-hour days, up to 7 days a week under mandatory overtime, which employees often refer to as "suicide shifts".
+The reasons for the strike, per the union, were that employees were working as many as 12-hour days, up to 7 days a week under mandatory overtime, as well as shifts with an only eight-hour break between them, which employees often refer to as "suicide shifts".
 Wages had been stagnant for 15 years, and the new contract only promises a low merit-based increase of up to two percent.
 Some union members said that their wages had only increased 77 cents per hour in the last 12 years.

 The strike ended July 23 with the workers getting a contract with the company that guarantees one day off a week.
 The new contract does away with "suicide shifts", although mandatory overtime is still in effect.